 Since its foundation in 1969 Halton Group has grown from a small national company to a leading global company in indoor climate technology.
 Halton's competitiveness is based on customer focused products and solutions for a selected range of applications.
 Technologically and locally focused operations backed with international expansion have been the driving forces of the family owned company.

-Probably the most important single factor contributing to the international growth of Halton is the Innovation Centre in Kausala, founded in 1984.
+Probably the most important single factor contributing to the international growth of Halton was the Innovation Centre in Kausala, founded in 1984.
 A ten million (FIM) investment for a company with an annual turnover of thirty million (FIM) was a real gamble.
 But it was worth it.
-The centre convinced customers with the top quality and the performance of Halton products.
-As a result, Halton expanded rapidly: sales offices were established in Sweden and USA in 1982, Norway in 1984, Holland in 1985, UK in 1987, Denmark in 1988.
+The centre convinced customers of the top quality and the performance of Halton's products.
+As a result, Halton expanded rapidly: sales offices were established in Sweden and USA in 1982, Norway in 1984, Holland in 1985, UK in 1987 and in Denmark in 1988.
 The year 1989 was a year of great expansion.
-Anemotherm of France was acquired with a new factory to be built in Bethune, the USA operations were expanded with the new manufacturing facilities, and production in the new Lahti and Heinola factories started up.
+A French company, Anemotherm, was acquired and a new factory was built in Bethune, the USA operations were expanded in terms of new manufacturing facilities and production in the new Lahti and Heinola factories was started up.

-At the end of the decade, the fresh and dynamic approach was noticed around the world within Halton's three main fields of industry.
-The company received numerous awards, among these the Export Prize awarded by the President of Finland in 1988.
-Halton's impact on the market grew, and Mr. Seppo Halttunen became one of the most respected business leaders in the small and medium-sized industry sector in Finland.
+By the end of the decade, Halton's fresh and dynamic approach was noticed around the world within the company's three main fields of industry.
+Halton received numerous awards, among these the Export Prize awarded by the President of Finland in 1988.
+Halton's impact on the market grew and Mr. Seppo Halttunen became one of the most respected business leaders in the small and medium-sized industry sector in Finland.